ryanvade/enforce-pr-title-style-action/README.md

 ### `projectKey`

-A specific Project Key to always check for.
-Defaults to a space character.
+A specific Project Key to always check for

 ### `separator`

-A specific separator to use
+A specific separator to use.
+Defaults to a space character.

 ### `keyAnywhereInTitle`